krobot-framework/krobot-docs/making-commands.md

 Bot      : Bonjour @Litarvan
 ```

 So what will the path be ?
-The "message" argument is optional, the label is !hello, so :
+The `message` argument is optional, the label is !hello, so :

 ```
 !hello [message]
 ```

-So we ask the command manager to create a command using our path, for this, use _CommandManager\#make_  :
+So we ask the command manager to create a command using our path, for this, use `CommandManager#make` :

 ```java
 commands.make("!hello [message]", (context, args) -> {